MicrosoftDocs/power-platform/power-platform/well-architected/security/checklist.md

 # Design review checklist for Security

-This checklist presents a set of security recommendations to help you ensure your low-code workload is secure.
+This checklist presents a set of security recommendations to help you ensure your workload is secure.
+If you don't review the checklist and weigh the associated tradeoffs, you may expose your design to potential risks.
+Thoroughly assess all the aspects outlined in the checklist to enhance your confidence in the security of your workload.

 ## Checklist